 Before beginning, it’s important to assemble all necessarily materials and equipment.
 It doesn’t do to get halfway through and realize some important component is missing!

 - Vermiculite, usually available by the bag in garden supply shops and pet supply shops.
 Its function here is to hold both water and air.
 This is the Vermiculite I use.

 - Brown rice flour, often available by the bag in grocery stories or health food stores.
-Alternatively, you can buy brown rice and grind it with a coffee-grinder.
+Alternatively, you can buy brown rice and grind it in grinder.
 Its function is to feed the growing fungus.
 Any of these brands of Brown Rice Flour will do you fine.

 - Water.
 I use distilled water as tap water as chlorine and other chemicals that can hinder the mushroom growing process.
 Any distilled water will do.

 - A syringe of spores in water.
 Choose a spore of your desired Mushroom you wish to grow.

 - Half-pint canning jars with lids and a mouth as wide or wider than the rest of the jar—so the cake can slide out easily.
 This is what I use, I like to make sure they have the word “Mason” as I can use the extra’s and attach them directly to my blender.

 - Aluminum foil to cover the lids of the jars.
 Any foil will do.